Five Weapons Society: Celestial Order of the Si-Fan

 Fu Manchu's son Shang-Chi was raised from infancy to be the Society's ultimate warrior.
 During his upbringing, Shang-Chi was unaware of the Si-Fan's true name or goals, nor the fact that he was the designated Champion of the House of the Deadly Hand.
 After discovering his father's evil nature, Shang-Chi defects from the Si-Fan, sparking a years long conflict with his father's criminal empire.
 Shang-Chi's half-sister Fah Lo Suee gains control over her own faction of the Si-Fan from their father but fails to co-opt Shang-Chi into her own schemes to usurp their father's criminal empire.
-At one point, Fu Manchu unites the Si-Fan with various groups like the Dacoits, Thugees, Knights Templar and Hashashins into a single organization named the Order of the Golden Dawn.
+At one point, Fu Manchu unites the Si-Fan with various groups like the Dacoits, Thugees, Knights Templar, and Hashashins into a single organization named the Order of the Golden Dawn.
 The Golden Dawn's attempt to start World War III is thwarted by Shang-Chi and his allies.
 He became a tong leader using the name Wang Yu-Seng.

-After Fu Manchu's apparent death, the Kingpin takes control of his own faction of the Si-Fan in Hong Kong and provides them cybernetics.
-Shang-Chi joins forces with the X-Men and Elektra Natchios against the Kingpin's Si-Fan.
+After Fu Manchu's apparent death, their organization was divided into factions: Sleeping Dragon Clan (led by Chiang Kai-Dong), Steel Lotus Group (led by Hsien Ming-Ho), Wild Tiger Mob (led by Deng Ling-Xiao) and Coiled Serpent Syndicate (led by Mao Liu-Cho).
+The Kingpin takes control of his own faction of the Si-Fan in Hong Kong and provides them cybernetics.
+Shang-Chi joins forces with the X-Men and Elektra against the Kingpin's Si-Fan.
+Under the name Cursed Lotus, his daughter Fah Lo Suee teamed up with Deng Ling-Xiao and the Wild Tiger Mob and marketed a new drug called Wild Tiger, Despite the Wild Tiger mob being brought down by Shang-Chi, she eludes capture.
+Shang-Chi never discovers his half-sister's involvement.

 Fu Manchu eventually resurfaces and employed Zaran (Zhou Man She) to retrieve a chemical from A.I.M. and later directed him to kill Shang-Chi for him.
 He sent his dacoits to aid Zaran against Shang-Chi and the Marvel Knights.
 Although they succeeded in destroying the building that Shang-Chi was in, Zaran failed to slay him.
 Later retakes control of the Si-Fan but his plot to deploy his Hellfire Weapon is thwarted once again by his son and his allies, at that time it was known as Comte de Saint Germain or Ghost.